-_We’re heading full steam toward the Dog Days of Summer, but there’s several Sprint Cup regulars barking up the wrong tree.
-As the Race for the Chase turns sharply into focus, there are just seventeen drivers left with a realistic shot at the playoffs.
+We’re heading full steam toward the Dog Days of Summer, but there’s several NASCAR Sprint Cup regulars barking up the wrong tree.
+As the race for the Chase turns sharply into focus, there are just 17 drivers left with a realistic shot at the playoffs.
 That leaves a number of superstars, from Juan Pablo Montoya to David Reutimann, licking their wounds, watching the season finale of The Bachelorette in mourning while looking back at lost opportunities.
 Turning toward 2011 three months too soon, their bids long ago wilted in the summer heat through a series of ugly DNFs and CNCs – could not compete.
-But they’re not alone in holding multiple test sessions; men like Jimmie Johnson, Kevin Harvick, and even Denny Hamlin can pull some wild experiments along with them, their Chase bids all but assured while pursuing a “win ‘em, wreck ‘em, or ride around and smell the coffee” philosophy all the way until the points really count come September.
+But they’re not alone in holding multiple test sessions; men like Jimmie Johnson, Kevin Harvick and even Denny Hamlin can pull some wild experiments along with them, their Chase bids all but assured while pursuing a “win ‘em, wreck ‘em or ride around and smell the coffee” philosophy all the way until the points really count come September.

 So as those drivers fade slowly into the background – one of the many downsides to NASCAR’s current Chase – the focus now shifts towards two different groups in particular.
 You’ve got a handful of wheelmen battling to simply make the 12-men playoff field, fighting side-by-side with pending free agents looking for a different type of trophy: a paycheck to still come in the mail each week.
 So with the regular season winding down and contracts running out, which drivers are in the best spot to heat up and accomplish their goals?
 Find out in the latest edition of Who’s Hot/Who’s Not in Sprint Cup.

 Carl Edwards: After seven months of trailing their rivals, Roush Fenway Racing is suddenly a darkhorse contender to win both the battle and the war each week in Sprint Cup.
 Edwards is leading the way inside the four-car fleet, armed with four straight top-10 finishes for the first time in over a year while surging into the top 10 in points.
 NASCAR’s version of Dr. Jekyll and Mr. Hyde is walking with a bit of a spring in his step, unfazed by his mid-July penalty against Brad Keselowski while bouncing back at what used to be his bread and butter: intermediate tracks.
 Can the momentum continue this weekend in Watkins Glen?
 If it does, the Chase is all but a certainty as he looks to put the Cinderella slipper on his latest championship bid.

-*Tony Stewart:* Where there’s Smoke, there’s fire – in more ways than one.
+Tony Stewart: Where there’s Smoke, there’s fire – in more ways than one.
 Stewart received some criticism for half-joking comments Friday in front of reporters, claiming the one change he’d make to Pocono was simple: ban the media.
-Maybe that’s because he wasn’t all warm and fuzzy about Ryan Newman’s fine; he “lied about his knowledge”:https://frontstretch.com/jpennell/30537/ of the Talladega penalty and refused to discuss it further throughout the weekend.
+Maybe that’s because he wasn’t all warm and fuzzy about Ryan Newman’s fine; he “lied about his knowledge” of the Talladega penalty and refused to discuss it further throughout the weekend.

 So maybe he’s not the best off-track interview right now.
 But on it, there’s no question the No. 14 team has far more momentum than when they were leading the points this time last year.
 Seven top-10 finishes in eight races leave him eighth in the standings, comfortably inside the Chase and fully loaded with equipment and experience to contend.
-Every year, there’s someone who slips into the playoffs and then turns around to be a top-3 contender down the stretch.
-If Edwards can’t get the job done – and only six laps led is a major weak point for him – expect Stewart to become a surprise challenger this Fall.
+Every year, there’s someone who slips into the playoffs and then turns around to be a top-three contender down the stretch.
+If Edwards can’t get the job done – and only six laps led is a major weak point for him – expect Stewart to become a surprise challenger this fall.

 Honorable Mention: Richard Childress Racing (from losing Harvick to 3-for-3 on the Chase and possibly even gaining a fourth team – with a permanent sponsor attached – for 2011.
 Who played the lottery there and didn’t tell us?), Kurt Busch’s temper (the Johnson dartboard is working overtime this week), Kentucky Speedway (finally getting the Cup date they sought.
 It only took a sellout and a near-collapse of the industry…)

-*Greg Biffle:* After Greg Biffle’s winning press conference, I had to run out into the garage to confirm a story I was working on.
+Greg Biffle: After Biffle’s winning press conference, I had to run out into the garage to confirm a story I was working on.
 It took a good 20 minutes to get what I needed, meaning darkness was setting over Pocono Raceway by the time I did an about face and turned towards the media center.
 But as I was walking, I saw a bright light on the side of the building, so I made a detour to take a quick look.

 What did I find?
 Biffle signing autographs for an excitable group of fans with the biggest smile I’ve ever seen on his face, gladly staying late until every single one had gotten what they wanted.
 You don’t think it’s a sigh of relief to end these types of winless streaks?
 Well, then you needed to be standing right there with me.
 I still don’t think the No. 16 is the best team inside the Ford stable… far from it.
 But the emotional boost from giving hospitalized car owner Jack Roush – upgraded to fair condition Monday – a much-needed victory should carry the Biff from dropping out of the Chase to finishing well inside the top 12 come Richmond.

 Mark Martin: Maybe Martin thrives from the pressure of rallying to make the Chase.
 Only twice in five years has the 51-year-old made it easy, feeding into a lifetime habit of giving fans heart attacks before ultimately coming through in the clutch.
 With five races left, he remains on the outside looking in but with a season that’s quickly turning into the same old scenario of peaking at the right time.
 A 15th, then an 11th, then a seventh these last three weeks have him pushing the questions of “Where?”
 “When?” and “How?” for 2011 aside, focused on winning the championship he came back to win with Hendrick Motorsports instead.
 Right now, that’s nothing more than a pipe dream this year, but a playoff bid would not be too shabby considering the three-month effort to drown out the media and keep them from tearing the No. 5 apart.